Emotional Consequences of Broadcast Television: Production

-This episode features the only uses of TV-MA language in the series, spoken once by Dean Pelton (Jim Rash) and once by Britta Perry (Gillian Jacobs).
-Network restrictions on profanity did not apply as the season was produced by Yahoo!
-Screen.
-In an interview with TV Insider, Harmon explained how it happened:

-It was kind of unintentional.
+"Emotional Consequences of Broadcast Television" features Joel McHale as Jeff Winger, Gillian Jacobs as Britta Perry, Danny Pudi as Abed Nadir, Ken Jeong as Ben Chang, Jim Rash as Craig Pelton, and Alison Brie as Annie Edison.
+Several recurring characters appear, most prominently Paget Brewster as Frankie Dart and Keith David as Elroy Patashnik.
+The episode features a cameo appearance by former series regular Yvette Nicole Brown as Shirley Bennett, who had left the show following the end of season five to take care of a sick family member.
+Brown previously made a cameo appearance during the season six premiere, "Ladders".
+Justin Roiland—who worked with Harmon on the animated sitcom Rick and Morty—makes a voice-only cameo as "Ice Cube Head" during Chang's pitch.
+Seth Green plays a billionaire who buys the campus in one pitch.
+Harmon does the voiceover in the episode's end tag; his performance is uncredited.

+Chang makes a fart joke where he farts in relation to season four.
+The season had been referred to both in and out-of-universe as "the gas leak year", due to a perceived reduction in quality and inconsistent character behavior.
+The song "Ends of the Earth" by Lord Huron plays during the final moments of the episode as Jeff drops Abed and Annie off at the airport and drinks with the rest of the group.
+According to Jacobs in the DVD extra Six Seasons and a Finale, Abed's speech about television made Jeong cry.
+In the episode, the word fuck is used twice, spoken once by Rash and once by Jacobs.
+This marks the first and only time the word was used in the series.
+Although network restrictions on profanity did not apply as the season was produced by Yahoo, Harmon did not change the language used in the series.
+In an interview with TV Insider, Harmon why the profanity was included in the finale, stating it was "kind of unintentional.
 That one that Jim does is adlibbed.
 As soon as he said it, the entire cast started laughing, but I edited around it.
-As for Britta's I should have bleeped it... it's weird to have two "fucks" on that one.
+As for Britta's I should have bleeped it... it's weird to have two 'fucks' on that one."

-The character Ben Chang (Ken Jeong) makes a fart joke where he farts in relation to season four.
-The season had been referred to both in and out of universe as "the gas leak year", due to a perceived reduction in quality and inconsistent character behavior.
-According to Jacobs, Abed's speech about television made Jeong cry.

-Casting

-The episode features Joel McHale, Gillian Jacobs, Danny Pudi, Ken Jeong, Jim Rash, and Alison Brie as Jeff Winger, Britta Perry, Abed Nadir, Ben Chang, Dean Pelton, and Annie Edison respectively.
-Various recurring characters appear in the episode, most prominently, Paget Brewster as Frankie Dart and Keith David as Elroy Patashnik.

-The episode features a cameo by former series regular Yvette Nicole Brown, who had left the show following the end of season five to take care of a sick family member.
-Brown previously made a cameo appearance during the season six premiere, "Ladders" (2015).
-Additionally, Justin Roiland—who worked with Harmon on Rick and Morty—makes a voice-only cameo as "Ice Cube Head" during Chang's pitch.
-Seth Green plays a billionaire who buys the campus in one pitch.
-Dan Harmon does the voice over in the episode's end tag.
-Harmon's performance is uncredited.